 - Bring a medium pot of lightly salted water to a boil and cook ziti according to package instructions until just barely al dente.
 Don’t overcook the pasta as it will become too soft after baking.
 Drain and set aside.

-While your water boils and pasta cooks, in a medium, oven-safe skillet with a lid, brown sausage over medium heat, breaking it into crumbles as it cooks.
+While your water boils and pasta cooks, in a medium, oven-safe skillet with a lid, heat oil over medium heat.
+Brown sausage, breaking it into crumbles as it cooks.
 If there is a lot of grease in the pan, drain sausage or use a paper towel to absorb some of the grease.

 Stir in garlic and red pepper flakes and cook for 30 seconds.
 Add tomatoes and a sprinkle of salt and pepper.
 Turn heat up to medium-high and bring to a simmer.
 Once simmering, reduce heat to medium-low and cover.
 Simmer, covered, for 15 minutes, stirring occasionally.